First Batch Of Tricycle Drivers Receive Cash Relief Assistance In Las Piñas City

 Let me end this piece by asking you readers: If you are a resident of Las Piñas City, what is your reaction to this development?
-Are you satisfied with the way Mayor Aguilar and the City Government are serving the constituents?
-Are you convinced that the City Government is compliant with the requirements of the national government agencies?
+Do you often ride the tricycle when moving around?

 You may answer in the comments below.
 If you prefer to answer privately, you may do so by sending me a direct message online.